Wellens The Star Of Etoile De Besseges - UrduPoint

 Wellens The Star Of Etoile De Besseges

-Alès, France, Feb 7 (UrduPoint / Pakistan Point News - 7th Feb, 2021 ) :Belgian Tim Wellens won the Etoile de Besseges cycling race after Filippo Ganna took Sunday's closing time trial.
+Alès, France, Feb 7 (UrduPoint / Pakistan Point News - 8th Feb, 2021 ) :Belgian Tim Wellens won the Etoile de Besseges cycling race after Filippo Ganna took Sunday's closing time trial, ending a five-year French stranglehold on the event.

 Wellens, who rides for the Lotto-Soudal team, topped the closing overall standings by 53 seconds from Ineos' Polish rider Michal Kwiatkowski.